awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Add your users to the template and upload it to Amazon Connect\.

 If you get an error message, it usually indicates that one of the required columns is missing information, or there's a typo in one of the cells\.
 + We recommend checking the format of the phone number as a starting point in your investigation\.
++ If you get an error message that **Security profile is not found**, check whether there's a typo in one of the cells in the **security\_profile\_name\_1** column\.
 + Update the \.csv file and try uploading it again\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/error-message-uploaded-csv-file.png)